More Information Means Higher Purchase Confidence

 Since the emerging desire for big data hit the scene, consumers have started to use information as a currency that determines where they will spend their hard-earned dollars.
 The formula is simple: more information equals higher purchase confidence, which often leads to a conversion.

-In today’s world you can’t afford to not have the right information available to the visitor at the right time.
-What is creating digital assets that provide product information to online customers worth to a company like 3M?
+More information means higher purchase confidence.
+In today’s world, you must have the right information available to the visitor at the right time.
+Creating digital assets that provide clear and detailed product information to online customers is invaluable to a company like 3M.

 John DeMarco, Manager of Digital Marketing Operations at 3M, explains online-influenced revenue like this:

 So what’s your digital presence worth?
 A LOT.
 Who would leave over $1,000,000 an hour on the table?
 While many companies invest heavily in systems that can manage and distribute product data across digital channels, far fewer prioritize the creation of content assets to manage the customer experience and distribute value across their online-influenced ecosystem.
 According to DeMarco, this needs to change.

 Data Alone Isn’t Enough